 Founded in 2014 and according to their about page “The Millennium Report provides the most important news during these times of meteoric change and pervasive upheaval.”
 The website does not provide information about who owns the site.
 The domain is registered in the USA.

 The Millennium Report does not disclose ownership.
 There does not appear to be a source of revenue for this website.

 Analysis / Bias

 In review, The Millennium Report is an extreme right biased website that promotes pro-Russia and pro-Assad propaganda.
-Throughout the website there is significant anti-Clinton rhetoric with the term “Lock Her Up” used frequently.
+Throughout the website, there is significant anti-Clinton rhetoric with the term “Lock Her Up” used frequently.
 There is significant use of loaded words in headlines and articles such as this: “Here’s the proven Deep State conspiracy that will hang ’em all!”

 Overall, we rate The Millennium Report Questionable based on extreme right bias and promotion of propaganda and conspiracy theories.
-(D. Van Zandt 5/6/2018)
+(D. Van Zandt 5/6/2018) Updated (01/23/2023)